Deepok101/coderunners/README.md

 ## Setup

-Follow these steps to start running and debugging Python code
 1. Run `go run main.go` to start the CodeRunners API.

 You can now run queries through the `localhost:80` base url.